 Learn from experienced Alexander Technique teachers

 We have been teaching Alexander Technique since the 1990’s.
 We have years of experience of working with people to problem solve issues around, movement, posture, breathing and skilled activity.
 Jane has specialised in BodyMapping for musicians.
 Michael has qualifications in Work Health and Safety and Vocational education.
-Michael has been the Chair of the Australian Society of Alexander Technique Teachers numerous times.
-We have taught in Blue Mountains for many years, but when the opportunity came to build our Alexander Studio we formed Blue Mountains Alexander Technique.
+Michael is the current Chair of the Australian Society of Alexander Technique Teachers.
+We have taught in Blue Mountains for many years, but when the opportunity came to build our Alexander Studio, we formed Blue Mountains Alexander Technique.

 Senior Alexander Technique Teacher